Accessibility Guide

 On arrival

 The main entrance doors bring you directly into the main entrance of the Aquarium.
-Although not automatic, staff are always on hand to assist with entry into the building.
-Free wheelchair hire is available, should this be required.
+Although not automatic, staff are always on hand to assist with entry into the building and this is where you can ask about assistance with your visit if required.

 Once you have passed through the ticketing system, you will be directed up the ramps to begin your visit.
 There are two flights of steps before the entrance to the Aquarium.
 If you are unable to use these then a lift is available in the Waves Café to take you to the beginning of the exhibition.
 Disabled toilet facilities are first located at Waves Café, then our Eddystone exhibit.